axel18bsm/Moyen-Age-DarkAge/README.md

 not implemented.
 Setup of units can be deployed at random or manually.
 2 players Human versus IA.

-Next step : all is refactoring except Messages.
-Next unit movement.
+Next step : all order movement are done.
+Next step : unit movement.

 Some pictures of the game